Rules and Practice Directions

 Privacy of your application and medical documents

-Media and members of the public: Members of the media or the public who wanted to see information on your file would have to make a Freedom of Information Request.
+Media and members of the public: Members of the media or the public who wanted to see information on your file would have to make a Request for Records.

-For more information, see: Requesting Information in SJTO Files.
+For more information, see: Requesting Records in Tribunals Ontario Files.

 Privacy of the decision